cloudsmith-io/package-freshness-check-migration/readme.md

 During migration to Cloudsmith, Packages cached in Cloudsmith from Nexus upstream will override publish date, resulting in the incorrect package freshness dates, indicating that the packages in Cloudsmith cached from Nexus are built more recently than they trully are

 The solution implemented here allows for proper tracking of package freshness by:
-1. Querying Nexus for all versionless packages (Indeed does this in the current package freshness check)
+1. Querying Nexus for all versionless packages (Customer does this in the current package freshness check)
-2. Querying Nexus for `uploadDate` for a versionless package (Indeed does this in the current package freshness check)
+2. Querying Nexus for `uploadDate` for a versionless package (Customer does this in the current package freshness check)
 3. Querying Cloudsmith for `uploadDate` for the same versionless package EXCLUDING package versions cached from the Nexus (using `NOT tag:nexus-upstream`).
 This will return `uploadDate` of a packages only pushed to Cloudsmith (e.g. `uploadDate` represents correct build date for a package)
 4. Taking the later of the two dates from Nexus and Cloudsmith as the true freshness date for a package group (versionless package)